Skip to content

 Magnet strength is the unsung spec, and the UGREEN MagFlow wins it.
 According to UGREEN, the MagFlow uses an array of 17 N52 magnets and was the first Qi2.2-certified power bank, delivering the full 25W wireless.

-In our testing, that grip held the iPhone 17 Pro through a full day of standing and walking without the slow slide cheaper banks suffer.
+That stronger grip holds the iPhone 17 Pro securely, without the slow slide cheaper banks suffer.
 It also bundles a 30W braided USB-C cable that doubles as a carry strap.
 The trade-off, common to current 25W banks, is lower usable capacity than the slower 15W champs.
 For a strong value, the Baseus PicoGo AM52 earns a nod, since Macworld’s testing found that it’s the slimmest 25W 10,000mAh bank they’ve measured.

 Weighing UGREEN against the other big magnetic brand?
 Our Anker vs UGREEN charger breakdown digs into speed and reliability.